 DAX is the language behind Power BI, meaning all the potential in Power BI comes from it.

 To become an expert on Power BI and all its capabilities, attend one of our Power BI Courses.

-Microsoft built DAX to manipulate data within some of its applications and it is a very powerful language.
-The good news is that if you have a good working knowledge of Excel learning DAX as you develop your Power BI skills will be relatively straightforward.
+Microsoft created DAX to manipulate data within some of its applications and it is a very powerful language.

 Calculated columns are columns that can be added to your data to enrich it.